 If you are sending promotional material, let your client know that it is a promotion - making them think it is just a newsletter can cause your clients to put your emails into spam on purpose - and that harms your emails.

-As per number 1, give your clients the opportunity to unsubscribe, and make sure your address and "from" fields are included.
+As per point 1 above, give your clients the opportunity to unsubscribe, and make sure your postal address and "from" fields are included.

 Do include your logo (we do that for you) because that helps your clients remember you better.